BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

-A fraction of the narrow-line Seyfert 1 (NLSy1) galaxy population is detected in the radio band \citep[e.g.,][]{komossa:2006,singh:2018}, among which a small sample has also been detected in the $\gamma$ rays \citep[e.g.,][]{abdo:2009,paliya:2018}.
-Several works have shown that $\gamma$-loud NLSy1s exhibit blazar-like characteristics including bright flaring episodes \citep[e.g.,][]{dammando:2015,paliya:2016,gokus:2021}, but arrive at the conclusion that these objects resemble less powerful, that is, younger sources.
-We exclude $\gamma$-ray emitting NLSy1 galaxies from the BLAZE catalog to consider only `full-scale' blazars.
+Due to their different optical and X-ray spectra, as well as due to their typical radio-quietness, we removed known narrow-line Seyfert~1 (NLSy1) galaxies, even though a fraction of the NLSy1 galaxy population has been detected in the radio band \citep[e.g.,][]{komossa:2006,singh:2018}, with a small number also having been detected at $\gamma$ rays \citep[e.g.,][]{abdo:2009,paliya:2018}.
+Several authors have shown that $\gamma$-loud NLSy1s exhibit blazar-like characteristics including bright flaring episodes \citep[e.g.,][]{dammando:2015,paliya:2016,gokus:2021}, but ended up arriving at the conclusion that these objects resemble less powerful (i.e., younger sources).
+We excluded $\gamma$-ray emitting NLSy1 galaxies from the initial list to consider only "full-scale" blazars.
 Two NLSy1s listed in the 4FGL are located on the western Galactic hemisphere and detected by \textit{eROSITA} (1eRASS\,J094857.1$+$002226 and 1eRASS\,J200754.9$-$443446).
-To exclude NLSy1s which do not show $\gamma$-ray emission, we match with the catalog of NLSy1 galaxies by \citet{rakshit:2017}.
-We find 55 matches within $5''$ of BLAZE sources, the maximum match radius used during the construction of the ``master'' list, of which 37 are associated with candidates that are also removed.
+To exclude NLSy1s which do not show $\gamma$-ray emission, we matched with the catalog of NLSy1 galaxies by \citet{rakshit:2017}.
+We found 55 matches within $5''$ of initial list sources, the maximum match radius used during the construction of the master list, of which 37 were associated with candidates that were also removed.

-In order to identify other types of radio galaxies we match with the high fidelity sample by \citet{gordon:2023} of double radio sources, a morphology not expected to be observed for blazars.
-We again use a maximum separation of $5''$, identifying 1243 matches.
-More than 76\% of these are associated with a BROS source and overall 96.4\% of the matches are blazar candidates.
-We also remove these as well.
+To identify other types of radio galaxies, we matched against the high-fidelity sample from \citet{gordon:2023}, made up of double radio sources, which is a morphology not expected to be observed for blazars.
+We again used a maximum separation of $5''$, identifying 1243 matches.
+More than 76\% of them were associated with a BROS source and overall 96.4\% of the matches were blazar candidates.
+We also removed these.

-Finally, we remove individual objects which are known to be non-blazars.
+Finally, we removed individual objects which are known to be non-blazars.
 BROS\,J0729.1$+$2054 is the counterpart of the Galactic planetary nebula NGC~2392.
-The nature of the source 4FGL\,J0647.7$-$4418 is debated in the literature either as being a blazar \citep{marti:2020} or a B-type subdwarf and white dwarf binary \citep[HD\,49798][]{mereghetti:2009,rigoselli:2023}.
+The nature of the source 4FGL\,J0647.7$-$4418 is debated in the literature either as being a blazar \citep{marti:2020} or a B-type subdwarf and white dwarf binary \citep[HD\,49798;][]{mereghetti:2009,rigoselli:2023}.
 The young radio galaxy PMN\,J1603$-$4904 \citep{muller:2015,krauss:2018} is falsely classified in 4FGL as the blazar 4FGL\,J1603.8$-$4903.
 Finally, the BZCAT catalog erroneously includes the radio galaxy Cen A as a blazar (5BZU\,J1325$-$4301).